brugalada/Sagittarius/README.md

 * [scipy](http://www.scipy.org/)

+To install it:
+1. Clone the Github repository or download the source file
+2. cd to the directory
+3. Run ```python setup.py install```

 ## Basic usage

 In the folder *TUTORIALS*, you will find examples on how to use the different functions provided.